 1 Disadvantaged pupils generally have lower levels of social communication skills than their peers.
 Among all children, post pandemic, the majority are arriving at Nursery with social communication skills below that expected of their age.
 Less children have attended social settings (applicable for disadvantaged children as well as all children as a result of the Covid-19 pandemic).
-2 Disadvantaged pupils generally have lower levels of speech, language and vocabulary than their peers.
+2 Disadvantaged pupils generally have lower levels of speech , language and vocabulary than their peers.
 Among all children, post pandemic, the majority are arriving at Nursery with language and a breadth of vocabulary that is below that expected of their age.
 This may be as a result of less social communication opportunities prior to attending Nursery.
 This may also be attributed to disadvantaged children having less access to books, enrichment activities and educational toys outside of school, thus impacting on language and vocabulary development.
 3 Disadvantaged pupils and vulnerable pupils, often have less developed gross motor skills than that expected of their age.
 Our disadvantaged pupils often live in terraced housing with overcrowding.
 Many children do not have access to a garden and this can result in less developed gross motor skills and understanding of the natural world.
 Less developed gross motor skills can affect posture and the development of fine motor skills, significantly affecting writing ability in the later educational phase.
-(Shown through baseline assessments, observations of children and discussions with parents) 4 Among our disadvantaged pupils, a higher number have parents with mental health issues.
-This can negatively impact their own wellbeing and self- confidence.
+4 Among our disadvantaged pupils, a higher number have parents with mental health issues/daily life challenges.
+This can negatively impact their own wellbeing and mental state, and potentially parenting capacity.
 Children with lower levels of well-being often develop at a slower rate in all areas of learning and are often less susceptible to teaching/learning and lower engagement levels.
-Lower levels of mental health in parents (and children) may have been heightened by the Covid-19 pandemic.
-5 Our disadvantaged children often come to nursery hungry and less able to concentrate on their learning, demonstrating lower engagement levels (Shown through baseline assessments, Wellcomm assessments, observations of children, initial meetings with parents and ongoing informal discussions with parents)
+Lower levels of mental health in parents (and children) may have been heightened by the Covid-19 pandemic, more recent deprivation factors and the current cost of living crisis.
+5 Our disadvantaged children often come to nursery hungry and less able to concentrate on their learning, demonstrating lower engagement levels.
+Breakfast and routine/ lunch and routine outside of nursery is not consistent for all children. , igh baseline assessments, Wellcomm assessments, observations of children, gs with parents and ongoing informal discussions with parents)